avian2/jsonmerge/README.rst

 As you can see, when encountering an JSON object, *jsonmerge* by default returns fields that appear in either *base* or *head* document.
 For other JSON types, it simply replaces the older value.
-This principles are also applied in case of multiple nested JSON objects.
+These principles are also applied in case of multiple nested JSON objects.

 In a more realistic use case however, you might want to apply different